blossomingiris/MERN_E-commerce-website/README.md

 - after you have created an account, you will have access to the pages: profile, orders and order details
 - for checkout, you need to update your user profile page with additional delivery information
 - to test the Paypal payment method, you need to have youe own credentials in Paypal account for developers
-- to test the credit card payment method: in payment page you can provide any information except the card number, you need to enter the number used for developers: 4242 4242 4242 4242
+- to test the credit card payment method: during payment process you can provide any information except the card number, you need to enter the number used for developers: 4242 4242 4242 4242

 ### Admin usage:
 As admin you can: